 For a raclette dinner, you will need about 200g (7 oz) raclette cheese per person.
-I always buy an extra portion for those who have a heartier appetite!
+I always buy an extra portion in case someone has a hearty appetite that night!

 I also like to buy a selection of different raclette cheese to keep the flavours interesting but, as a general rule, at least half of the assortment should be mild raclette cheese.

 In my family, we like to cook lots of vegetables on the raclette grill.
 Cheese and potatoes on its own can be quite heavy and filling, and I think the addition of grilled vegetables make it more of a complete meal.